prathamzx/Skylark-Assignment/README.md

 (Contains the path traced by the drone specified in the .SRT file) (Run it by importing it on Google Earth on chrome)

-Testing.ipynb is the jupyter notebook used for the entire assignment, All the rough work can be found here.
+* Testing.ipynb is the jupyter notebook used for the entire assignment, All the rough work can be found here.
+* The code can be found at Skylark Drones/Scripts/